On the stability of homogeneous Einstein manifolds

-\item In the case when $g$ is $G$-{\it unstable} (i.e., $\scalar''_g(T,T)>0$ for some $T\in{\tca\tca_g^G}$), one obtains that $g$ is also unstable relative to the $\nu$-entropy functional introduced by Perelman (see \cite{CaoHe}) and so it is {\it dynamically unstable}, in the sense that there exists a nontrivial normalized Ricci flow defined on $(-\infty,0]$ which converges modulo diffeomorphisms to $g$ as $t\to-\infty$ (see \cite[Theorem 1.3]{Krn}). $G$-instability is also an expected behavior, as suggested by the graph theorem \cite[Theorem 3.3]{BhmWngZll} and its generalization, the simplicial complex theorem \cite[Theorem 1.5]{Bhm}.
+\item In the case when $g$ is $G$-{\it unstable} (i.e., $\scalar''_g(T,T)>0$ for some $T\in{\tca\tca_g^G}$), one obtains that $g$ is also unstable relative to the $\nu$-entropy functional introduced by Perelman (see \cite{CaoHe}) and so it is {\it dynamically unstable}, in the sense that there exists a nontrivial normalized Ricci flow defined on $(-\infty,0]$ which converges modulo diffeomorphisms to $g$ as $t\to-\infty$ (see \cite[Theorem 1.3]{Krn}).
+Additionally, it is known that a $G$-unstable Einstein metric $g$ does not realize the Yamabe invariant of M (see \cite[Theorem 5.1]{BhmWngZll}).

+$G$-instability is also an expected behavior, as suggested by the graph theorem \cite[Theorem 3.3]{BhmWngZll} and its generalization, the simplicial complex theorem \cite[Theorem 1.5]{Bhm}.
 However, a rigorous result on this is still lacking.

-\item Beyond symmetric metrics and the special case when $K$ is a maximal subgroup of $G$ (see \cite{WngZll, Bhm}), $G$-stability is extremely rare, it is considered a mere coincidence or accident by the experts.
+\item Beyond irreducible symmetric metrics and the special case when $K$ is a maximal subgroup of $G$ (see \cite{WngZll, Bhm}), $G$-stability is extremely rare if $\dim{\mca_1^G}>1$, it is considered a mere coincidence or accident by the experts.
 It is for instance unknown whether there can be two non-homothetic $G$-stable Einstein metrics for a given $G$.